qlkwej/vulnscan/README.md

 ## Acknowledgements

 This project borrows heavily from the concepts in [OWASP Mobile Security Testing Guide](https://www.owasp.org/index.php/OWASP_Mobile_Security_Testing_Guide) and [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF).
-It's also based on my understanding of [HashiCorp's](https://github.com/hashicorp/) approach to open source projects.
+It's also based on our understanding of [HashiCorp's](https://github.com/hashicorp/) approach to open source projects.

 ## License